Documentation Index

 cut_after_message_index is zero-based and points at the last message in the static prefix.
 NanoGPT will attach a cache_control block with your TTL to each message up to that index before forwarding the request upstream.
 If you omit cut_after_message_index, NanoGPT will select a cache boundary automatically; set it explicitly if you need full control.
 If you need different cache durations or non-contiguous breakpoints, fall back to explicit cache_control markers in your messages array.

-Cache Consistency with stickyProvider
+Explicit Prompt Cache Consistency

 NanoGPT automatically fails over to backup services when the primary service is temporarily unavailable.
 While this ensures high availability, it can break your prompt cache because each backend service maintains its own separate cache.